Bajaj Dominar 400 BS6 Ownership ReviewApril 1, 2021

 was cracked.
 Which should have been identified during the replacement of the top rear fender cover.

-I have had my share of accidents and crashes in an R15, and never had to face these troubles with the Yamaha service centre.
+I have had my share of accidents and crashes in an R15, and never had to face these troubles with the Yamaha service center.
 This made my Bajaj service experience memorable for all the wrong reasons.

 This experience I believe is unique to me and I hope the other service centers do justice to the Mean Machine that they are.
 Don’t let this influence your opinion on the bike, since it’s a Beast to tame and own.